YOUNESIDOU/backend-Ebook/README.md

 ###Project Back-end Ebook :
 For the documentation, I refer you to Docu-Projet03.docx in themain branch.
-# Backend API pour la gestion des livres
+# Backend pour la gestion des livres

-Ce code crée un serveur backend utilisant Node.js, Express et MongoDB pour gérer une collection de livres.

 ## Configuration